nocomplexity/FreeAndOpenMachineLearning/abstract.md

 is a fascinating technology.
 Free and Open machine learning should be the norm for business innovation.
 So simple to use for complex problems.
 Freedom to control machine learning technology is not self-evident.
-Free and Open Machine Learning puts you in full control.
+Free and Open Machine Learning gives you full control.

 This publication empowers everyone to make a head start using the powerful machine learning technology in a Free, Open and Simple way.